 I found Stirling Silliphant’s script ponderous at times.
 Many segments go by slowly with a lot of character development dialogue.
+The title, as near as I can figure, refers to the opening night scene between Ray and Gregory.
 It took a while to figure out what was up with Ray's character, whether he was innocent or guilty of something.
-His incessant vague comments about the source of his troubles barely squeeze through.
-The homey scenes with Gregory revealing to his wife how his insurance investigation is progressing ate up a lot of film for a character we do not need to know that much background.
-Then, Keith’s extended cat-and-mouse verbal threatening of Ray is also a frame eater.
-Thankfully, flashbacks make sense of why Ray is being hunted, how he, Keith, and Bond collided, and why the latter two cannot find their stolen loot.
+His incessant, vague comments about the source of his troubles barely squeeze through.
+The homey scenes with Gregory revealing to his wife how his insurance investigation is progressing ate up a lot of film for a character not in need of so much background.
+Then, Keith’s extended cat-and-mouse verbal threatening of Ray is also a frame-eater.
+Thankfully, the flashbacks make sense of why Ray is being hunted, how he, Keith, and Bond collided, and why the latter two cannot find their stolen loot.

-I was not buying “truck-driving” Ray as a freelance commercial artist.
-I could have supported Bancroft as a Montgomery-Ward catalog model, though not a high fashion model.
+I was not buying the World War II veteran, Ray, as a freelance commercial artist.
+Artistic people exist in all walks of life, but Ray seems better suited as a professional truck driver.
+Barry Sullivan, one of the original choices, would have been ideal.
+I could have supported Bancroft as a Montgomery-Ward catalog model, though not a high-fashion model.
 The novel that the film is based on may be the culprit.
 Bancroft's first appearance with Ray in a local bar is also a wee cumbersome until thieves and noir-do-wells, Keith and Bond, enter the picture.
-Their abduction of Ray was not a huge surprise, who thinks Bancroft set him up.
+He thinks his abduction was set up by Bancroft.

 Keith once again seems to